Scarlett100/tech257_python/git/git.md

 git rm  --cached .idea
 git rm  --cached -r .idea

-Remove Publically
+Remove from public
 delete .git folder to remove all commit history remove hidden folder, commit history deleted if you need to do this delete .git

-never put credentials in a git repo....ever!!!
+Never put credentials in a git repo....ever!!!

 ## Good to know
 any file that starts with a dot eg .gitignore linux considers a hidden file.